Are you tired of losing international customers due to currency limitations?

 Next, move to the options tab and set the following:

-In this Options tab, you can control some other settings, such as the Show price info icon, Email notice about "Rate auto update" results, Show approximate amount, etc.
+In this Options tab, you can control various settings, such as the Show price info icon, Email notice about "Rate auto update" results, and Show approximate amount, among others.

 🔔 Note: Do not turn on the option “Hide switcher on the checkout page.”